Welcome to my kidchen!

 I currently live in Staten Island with my parents, Michelle & Jeremy, and my three adorable younger siblings: Abby, Sammy, and Emma.

-I am in the 8th grade at the Jewish Foundation School of Staten Island and I cannot wait to see what the future holds for me!
+I am in the 9th grade in Maayanot Yeshiva High School For Girls and I cannot wait to see what the future holds for me!

 So—you’re probably thinking what makes me a foodie?
 Well, I guess you could say I’m pretty much obsessed with food.
 I love all different types of food!
 I like shopping for it, preparing it, cooking it and obviously – eating it!
 Ever since I was a baby, people were amazed at my sophisticated pallet.
 I was eating juicy rib-eye steaks even before I had any teeth.
 As a young kid, I loved to spend time with my Mom or Grandmother in the kitchen helping them cook for Shabbat (& still do!).
 Eventually, my mom realized that I have a knack for it and when she felt I was old enough to work with knives and cooking with fire, she let me cook all on my own.I love when I come home from school without too much homework so I can cook the whole family dinner .
 We even took my passion for food to the next level and had my awesome Bat Mitzvah celebration in the Kosher Culinary Center in Brooklyn, NY.
 It was an amazing experience!
 I was able to share my love for the kitchen with all my friends and family.
 We all had a blast!